 Chester is a somewhat small city located in the state of South Carolina.
 With a population of 5,377 people and six constituent neighborhoods, Chester is the 71st largest community in South Carolina.

-Chester is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Chester is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Chester who work in office and administrative support (12.75%), sales jobs (11.69%), and healthcare (6.02%).
+Chester is a blue-collar town, with 42.66% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Chester is a city of production and manufacturing workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Chester who work in food service (11.27%), office and administrative support (9.00%), and sales jobs (6.98%).

-The per capita income in Chester in 2010 was $15,435, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $61,740 for a family of four.
-Chester also has one of the higher rates of people living in poverty in the nation, with 39.09% of its population below the federal poverty line.
+The per capita income in Chester in 2018 was $17,157, which is low income relative to South Carolina and the nation.
+This equates to an annual income of $68,628 for a family of four.

 The most common language spoken in Chester is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Polish.